Mohamed Bin Zayed Exchanges Ramadan Greetings With Arab Heads Of State - UrduPoint

 H.H.
 Sheikh Mohamed conveyed the greetings of President His Highness Sheikh Khalifa bin Zayed Al Nahyan and extended sincere congratulations and best wishes for further progress and prosperity for the leaders and their countries.

-The Arab leaders reciprocated same good wishes for UAE leaders, and for sustained prosperity and progress for other Arab and Muslim nations.
+The Arab leaders reciprocated same good wishes for UAE under the leadership of President His Highness Sheikh Khalifa bin Zayed Al Nahyan, and for sustained prosperity and progress for other Arab and Muslim nations.